 If you receive customer enquiries about no water supply, poor water pressure or water discolouration in their area you can address them.

 - If the customer provides you with an area or postcode you should check on our Twitter page to see if their area is affected by any work.
 Make sure you provide the customer with enough information along with the relevant Twitter link!
+If the customer hasn' provided their postcode, just share the Twitter link with them and ask them to do a search on their own.

 - If there are no details on Twitter, there are a series of questions to run through with the customer as follows: